 - View: Choose any view in the table you selected in the previous setting.
 You can choose all records or a filtered view you've created that only displays a selection of records.

 - Linked-record field: Choose the linked record field in this table that links to other records in the same table.
-The flowchart app will automatically build your flowchart from the contents of this field.
+The flowchart extension will automatically build your flowchart from the contents of this field.

 - Chart orientation: This setting allows you to set the orientation of your chart.
 When you have a wide chart, the horizontal setting works best.
-Conversely, you'll want to use the vertical setting for taller charts to maximize their size in the app's display area.
+Conversely, you'll want to use the vertical setting for taller charts to maximize their size in the extension's display area.
 Naturally, most flow charts will look best in full screen with the optimal orientation selected.
 You can always adjust this setting on the fly if your needs change.

 - Link style: Choose "Right angles" if you want flow chart lines that only flow in orthogonal directions and turn at perfect right angles.
 Alternatively, choose "Straight lines" if you want the flowchart's lines to flow the shortest distance between records in the chart, resulting in both orthogonal and diagonal paths.